Protecting Families from Disaster after a Fatal Car Crash Claims a Loved One

 - Distracted driving

-- Speeding or travelling too fast for conditions
+- Speeding or traveling too fast for conditions

 - Improper changing of lanes